fiemmi/BstarToTW_CMSDAS2023_BackgroundEstimation/README.md

 for the central and forward 1x2 transfer function, and then the same for all the other transfer functions.

+These transfer fucntion scenarios can be run automatically with the `results/run2dAlphabet.py` script, with the function `runAllTransferFunctions()`

 To compare 1x2 to 2x2 for central and forward, in the `FTest.py` code, add the line to the end (below `if __name__=="__main__":`):

 ```